Royal Wahingdoh FC: Disfunction

 After finishing third in the top tier domestic league, Royal Wahingdoh pulled out of I-League and Santosh Kashyap left the club.
 Though the club was granted a national license to compete in 2015–16 I-League, they decided to pull out, citing lack of a clear roadmap for the league as the reason.

-For Wahingdoh, which operated on a budget of Rs 6-7 crore in their only I-League season, it was about making a tough choice.
+For Wahingdoh, which operated on a budget of ₹ 6–7 crore in their only I-League season, it was about making a tough choice.
 Instead of pumping in more money for playing in a league where they got no recognition and no visibility, they chose to put the same money into building infrastructure and scouting for more talent.

 Stadiums

 Royal Wahingdoh use the Jawaharlal Nehru Stadium in Shillong as their home ground for games in Shillong Premier League.
 They have also used this venue for the games of the older editions of the I-League.
 With artificial turf, the stadium has a seating capacity of 30,000 spectators.